Prairie Heights Community School Corporation

 - If riding with another student, that student’s name.

-- The bus number of the bus the student needs to ride; or the change of stop at which the student needs to get on/off.
+- The bus number of the bus the student needs to ride.

 - Parent / Guardian’s signature

-It is imperative that someone be at home to receive a K-4 student as we do not drop these children off to an empty house.
-It is the parent’s responsibility to use the school calendar to make note of any early dismissal days.
-After determining that no one is present to receive the student, the bus driver will radio the Transportation Office and inform the dispatcher of the situation.
-If there are other students on the bus, the driver will complete the route and return to the student’s address.
-While the driver is completing the route, the transportation office will try to contact a parent or caregiver for the student.
-If there is still no one present to receive the student, the student will be brought to the Central Office of PHCSC.
+It is imperative that someone be at home to receive a K-1 student as we do not drop these children off to an empty house.
+After determining that no one is present to receive the student, the bus driver will radio the Office and inform the office and they will try to contact a parent or caregiver.
+If there are other students on the bus, the driver may complete the route and return to the student’s address.
+If there is still no one present to receive the student, the student will be brought to the office at the Elementary/Middle School.
 Parents or caregivers must pick up the student at this location AS SOON AS POSSIBLE.
 If it is time for the staff to leave, the Department of Child Protective Services and the police will be called to pick the student up.
 If this situation occurs more than twice, you will be responsible for picking up your student at school only.

 Instruments and Sports Gear